|When the community says: Don’t speak about the past, the children of Kacanik, Kosovo, find their voice and begin to seek a future of peace.|

 “Even though Kosovo is small, we have experienced great wounds…I think that we are trying to cover the pain and the sadness that we have been through to be seen as happier… in order to continue living, no matter what has happened to us.”

 When we met Anita, she shared her experience growing up in Kacanik.
-And she wanted to know if another war was inevitable or if they could one day the people of Kosovo could be united again.
+And she wanted to know if another war was inevitable or if one day the people of Kosovo would be united again.

 Anita knew there had to be a better way to live, but she did not know how to attain it.